Influenza Vaccination After Myocardial Infarction - IAMI

 Frøbert O, Götberg M, Erlinge D, et al. Influenza Vaccination After Myocardial Infarction: A Randomized, Double-Blind, Placebo-Controlled, Multicenter Trial.
 Circulation 2021;Aug 30:[Epub ahead of print].

 Presented by Dr. Ole Frøbert at the European Society of Cardiology Virtual Congress, August 30, 2021.

-Clinical Topics: Acute Coronary Syndromes, Cardiovascular Care Team, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, Interventions and ACS, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, COVID-19 Hub, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, Interventions and ACS, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging, Chronic Angina

 Keywords: ESC Congress, ESC21, Acute Coronary Syndrome, Coronary Angiography, Coronary Disease, COVID-19, Influenza Vaccines, Influenza, Human, Myocardial Infarction, Percutaneous Coronary Intervention, Risk Factors, Secondary Prevention, ST Elevation Myocardial Infarction, Stents, Thrombosis, Vaccination